 Spacewar! was conceived in 1961 by Martin Graetz, Stephen Russell, and Wayne Wiitanen.
 It was first realized on the PDP-1 in 1962 by Stephen Russell, Peter Samson, Dan Edwards, and Martin Graetz, together with Alan Kotok, Steve Piner, and Robert A Saunders.

 Spacewar! is in the public domain, but this credit paragraph must accompany all distributed versions of the program.

 This emulation is by Norbert Landsteiner, www.masswerk.at, 2012–2022.

 Based on emulation code by Barry Silverman, Brian Silverman, and Vadim Gerasimov.
 The emulation code was extended to support some additional instructions and auxilary hardware.
-Especially the shift/rotate instructions and the arithmetics were rewritten and now include an emulation of the hardware multiply/divide option.
+Especially the shift/rotate instructions and the arithmetics were rewritten and now include an emulation of the automatic hardware multiply/divide option.
 Further, cycle counts were added for accurate timing and frame rates.
 Some importance was put in the recreation of the appearance of the original CRT display and the unique experience conveyed by it.
 Moreover, a splash-screen was added, and there are multiple versions of the original code ready to play.
 See below for details.

 * M E M O *